baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 ## _How to use the Dynamic_AST_Calculator.m Function_

-In order to utilize this function, only three inputs must be sequentially specified by the user from an automatically generated input box: bin fill date, minimum or maximum temperature trend, and moisture content (% wet basis).
+In order to utilize this function, only three inputs must be sequentially specified by the user through an input text box: bin fill date, minimum or maximum temperature trend, and moisture content (% wet basis).

    - Bin fill date can be any date throughout the year
    - Temperature trend can be entered as either 'Min' or 'Max'